 - 2.7.1.
-Pitch is a numeric property of a card, which represents the number of resources the card generates when it is pitched and determines the object's uniqueness (along with the name property).
-(See Rule 1.14.2a and Rule 1.3.2) - 2.7.2.
-The printed pitch of a card is expressed visually as one, two, or three socketed {r} symbols, typically located in the top left corner of a card, where the number of {r} symbols dictates the printed pitch.
-The printed pitch defines the base pitch of a card.
-If a card does not have a printed pitch, it does not have the pitch property. - 2.7.3.
+Pitch is a property of a card, which represents the assets a player gains when they pitch the card.
+The pitch value of the card is the number of assets gained when pitched and it determines the object's uniqueness (along with the name property).
+(See Rule 1.14.3 and Rule 1.3.2) - 2.7.2.
+The printed pitch of a card is expressed visually as one, two, or three socketed {r} or {c} symbols, typically located in the top left corner of a card, where the types of symbols dictate what asset is generated when pitched and the number of symbols dictates the printed pitch value.
+The printed pitch value defines the base pitch value of a card.
+If a card does not have a printed pitch value, it does not have the pitch property. - 2.7.3.
 The pitch of an object can be modified.
-The term "pitch" refers to the modified pitch of an object. - 2.7.4.
-The visual expression in {r} symbols and the numerical expression of pitch are functionally identical.
+The term "pitch" refers to the modified pitch value of an object. - 2.7.4.
+The visual expression of {r} or {c} symbols and the numerical expression of pitch are functionally identical.

-Example: The text "Search your deck for a card with pitch value 1", is considered to be the same as the text "Search your deck for a card with pitch value $\{r\}$."
+Example: The text "Search your deck for a card with pitch value 1", is considered to be the same as the text "Search your deck for a card with pitch value $\{r\}$ ."